rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

 To support this, different output files can be saved which contain the output based on the compare mode.

-For example, when in "non-lexical lifetimes" (NLL) mode a test `foo.rs` will first look for expected output in `foo.nll.stderr`, falling back to the usual `foo.stderr` if not found.
+For example, when using the Polonius mode, a test `foo.rs` will first look for expected output in `foo.polonius.stderr`, falling back to the usual `foo.stderr` if not found.
-This is useful as "true" NLL mode can sometimes result in different diagnostics and behavior compared to the "migrate mode" NLL (which is the current default).
+This is useful as different modes can sometimes result in different diagnostics and behavior.
 This can help track which tests have differences between the modes, and to visually inspect those diagnostic differences.